Regulated chiral gauge theory and the strong CP problem: A new solution to the strong problem?

 {We have argued that while the \bcf ~model differs from conventional formulations of 4d QCD in that it possesses an exact $U(1)_A$ symmetry, the phenomenology in the $\eta'$ sector can be indistinguishable from that of QCD.
 In particular, so long as we -- inhabitants of the 4d world on the outer boundary -- cannot access matrix elements of operators involving fields in the bulk, then the phenomenology resembles a world where the topological charge has been constrained to equal zero.
 There has been no such constraint on the theory, but the bulk zeromodes dynamically kill all contributions to the path integral at nonzero winding number, and to all Green functions accessible to an experimentalist confined to the outer 4d boundary of the 5d world.}

 {A consequence of the bulk zeromodes is that there cannot be any strong $CP$ violation in the boundary theory.
 A direct way to see this is to include in the action a complex quark mass on the outer boundary, \beq \int d^5x\, \delta(r-R)\left[M_q e^{2i\theta} \bar\psi^+\psi^- + h.c.\right]\to \int d^4x\, \left[M_q e^{2i\theta} \bar q_Lq_R + h.c.\right]\ . \eeq By rotating $\psi^\pm \to e^{i\theta}\psi^\pm$ one can remove the angle $\theta$ entirely from the theory, provided that there is no analogous quark mass in the region where the bulk zero modes appear, far from the outer boundary.
 There is no analog of the chiral anomaly in 5d which would transfer the $CP$ violating phase to the gauge sector.
 Thus the phase of the quark mass $M_q$ is unphysical (or, with more than one flavor, the phase of the determinant of the quark mass matrix is unphysical), and there cannot be any strong $CP$ violation.
 The model resembles a version of conventional QCD with a massless up quark, allowing the phase of the quark mass determinant to be rotated away.
-However, in \bcf, the role of the massless up quark and its zeromodes in the presence of instantons is played by the bulk zeromodes -- except that the bulk fermions do not affect hadron phenomenology, unlike a massless up quark, which is found in lattice QCD computations to be inconsistent with the observed hadron spectrum \cite{aoki2025flagreview2024}.
-Even if there did exist a mass $M_Q$ coupling $\psi^\pm$ in the region where the bulk zeromodes appear, while the $CP$- violating phase could not be removed from the theory, it could be rotated entirely into the $M_Q$ mass and still would not affect physics in our world on the outer boundary, due to the exponentially localization of the $Q$ modes.}
+However, in \bcf, the role of the massless up quark and its zeromodes in the presence of instantons is played by the bulk zeromodes -- except that the bulk fermions do not affect hadron phenomenology, unlike a massless up quark, which is found in lattice QCD computations to be inconsistent with the observed hadron spectrum \cite{aoki2025flagreview2024}.}

+It is important to emphasize that our analysis relies on the quark mass term $M_q$ being inserted only on the boundary of the five-dimensional world.
+If we had $U(1)_A$-violating $M_\psi$ mass term that was constant over the entire fifth dimension, the resulting boundary QCD theory would be expected to have a conventional strong $CP$ problem.
+That the two constructions differ would seem to be a violation of the concept of universality, and it arises because the theory in our construction admits zeromodes in the bulk which we cannot experimentally access with boundary degrees of freedom due to the gap in the bulk.